Immigration to Europe: History

+The Yamnaya, a Bronze Age pastoralist culture from the Pontic–Caspian steppe (modern Russia/Ukraine), migrated into Europe around 3000 BC, drastically transforming its genetic, linguistic, and cultural landscape.
+This migration is considered the third major prehistoric migration event in Europe, following the initial settlement by hunter-gatherers and the arrival of early farmers from Anatolia.
+The Yamnaya migration in particular showed a strong, sex-biased, male-driven replacement, with newcomers replacing local male lineages while marrying local women.

 Historical migration into or within Europe has mostly taken the form of military invasion, but there have been exceptions; this concerns notably population movements within the Roman Empire under the Pax Romana; the Jewish diaspora in Europe was the result of the First Jewish–Roman War of AD 66-73.

 With the collapse of the Roman Empire, migration was again mostly coupled with warlike invasion, not least during the so-called migration period (Germanic), the Slavic migrations, the Hungarian conquest of the Carpathian Basin, the Islamic conquests and the Turkic expansion into Eastern Europe (Kipchaks, Tatars, Cumans).

 The Ottomans once again established a multi-ethnic imperial structure across Western Asia and Southeastern Europe, but Turkification in Southeastern Europe was due more to cultural assimilation than to mass immigration.

 In the late medieval period, the Romani people moved into Europe both via Anatolia and the Maghreb.